UniSACyber/S3ID/README.md

 - SYN flow flood (DDoS) attack consists of 2854 instances.
 - Port scan attack consists of 817 instances.

+### Dataset validation
+All the dataframes were combined into one CSV file.
+To validate the multi-class dataset, three ML-based classifiers were explored, namely, radial basis function kernel (RBF)-Support Vector Machine (SVM), Random Forest (RF) and k-nearest Neighbor (KNN).
+Preprocessing steps such as normalisation, feature selection and dataset splitting (80% training and 20% testing) were performed.

 ## Future work
 The S3ID dataset was developed to test and validate [S3FS](https://github.com/UniSACyber/S3FS).
 S3ID will be continuously updated, and a more comprehensive and extensive dataset will be developed at a later stage.
 Additionally, simulations of more advanced cyber attacks originating outside the Mininet VM will be performed.